minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

   $ sudo make install
   ```

-* Restart the Bitcoin Core to start Bitcoin Core with the Ordisrespector patch change
+* Restart your existing Bitcoin Core or start the new one with the Ordisrespector patch change

   ```sh
   $ sudo systemctl restart bitcoind